nav

 Article 12 (Duration of Validity)

-1. ABEEK Accreditation is valid from March 1st of the year in which accreditation is granted to February 28th of the final year of accreditation period corresponding to each accreditation decision as described in Article 10.
-For a newly accredited program, accreditation is valid from January 1st of the year in which evaluated students first graduate to February 28th of the final year of accreditation period corresponding to each accreditation decision, provided that all graduates have completed educational courses in compliance with accreditation requirements and attained a satisfactory level of program outcomes.
+1. Accreditation is valid from March 1st of the year following the accreditation granted to February 28th of the final year of accreditation period, corresponding to the overall accreditation decision as described in Article 10.
+For a newly accredited program, accreditation is valid from January 1st of the year when the first certified graduates are produced to February 28th of the final year of the accreditation period, corresponding to the overall accreditation decision, provided that all graduates have completed educational courses in compliance with accreditation requirements and the program presents the achievement measurement results of program outcomes.

 2. An educational institution wishing to operate accredited-program(s) until the expiration date granted in the previous accreditation review needs to submit a written request and obtain approval of ABEEK.
 The institution shall submit an annual report before the expiration date.